hugotb88/microservicesrest/README.md

     - Netflix API Gateway
         - The microservices have a lot of common features... security, login, analytics...etc
         - Instead if implement them in each of the services, we can use Zuul API Gateway to do it.
+            - Spring Cloud Gateway instead of Zuul for Spring Boot 2.4.0 or newer

 For "Fault Tolerance"
     - Hystrix, if a service is down, Hystrix can provide a default Response.
+        - Resilience4j instead of Hystrix for Spring Boot 2.4.0 or newer

 Advantages of Microservices.